AnishChhetry/kafka-ui-anish/README.md

 ### Default Credentials
 - Username: `admin`
 - Password: `password`

+### Configuration
+1. Start both backend and frontend
+2. Login with default credentials
+3. Configure Kafka broker address in the UI (e.g., `localhost:9092`)
+4. Start using the application

 ### Changing Password
 - Use the UI or call `/api/change-password` (JWT required)